 Coverage begins with 'Football Night in America' at 7 p.m.

-Calling Colts-Chiefs is Al Michaels (play-by-play), in his record 34th season as the voice of the NFL’s premier primetime package; 16-time Emmy Award-winner Cris Collinsworth; and three-time Emmy Award-winning sideline reporter Michele Tafoya.
-Three-time Super Bowl referee and “SNF” rules analyst Terry McAulay joins Michaels and Collinsworth in the booth.
+Sunday's game marks the first NBC "SNF" game in South Florida since Sept.
+26, 2010, when the Dolphins hosted the New York Jets.
+Calling Raiders-Dolphins are seven-time Emmy Award-winner Al Michaels (play-by-play), in his record 32nd season as the voice of the NFL's premier primetime package; 16-time Emmy Award-winner Cris Collinsworth; and two-time Emmy Award-winning sideline reporter Michele Tafoya.

 "Football Night in America," the most-watched studio show in sports, is hosted by Mike Tirico, who will report on-site from Hard Rock Stadium, and Dan Patrick, who will host from Studio 1 at NBC Sports Group's International Broadcast Center in Stamford, Connecticut.
 Patrick is joined by Super Bowl-winning head coach Tony Dungy, two-time Super Bowl winner Rodney Harrison, and Mike Florio of ProFootballTalk.com and "PFT Live" on NBCSN and NBC Sports Radio.
 Paul Burmeister will report from AT&T Stadium in Arlington, Texas, on the Chiefs-Cowboys game.